FYDE-S2020/Lab2/README.md

 ## The Blynk terminal

    Blynk makes interacting with the Blynk Terminal easy.
 You just need to write strings to the virtual pin associated with it.
 This will display string messages on it.
 Just like in Lab 1's UART example, you will need to periodically check if Serial data is available.
 Previously, we did this in the loop.
 But now we can't put anything in the loop that isn't Blynk, so instead we will use a periodic timer event.
-It is possible to do multiple periodic events with only one timer by using `millis()`.
-Use a counter and whenever it is divisible by a factor, do an action.
+It is possible to do multiple periodic events with only one timer: Use a counter and whenever it is divisible by a factor, do an action.
 Example:

 ```C
 int time_count = 0; // timer counter global variable